 Built organizational thought leadership and grew web presence through interviews, writing articles, social media, and website and blog posts in WordPress, PHP and HTML.
 Prepared Grove eJournal; managed video projects; responsible for content management for three web refresh projects.
 The Grove has pioneered the use of visual facilitation methods in organization development for teaming, collaboration, and change.

 Personal Editor for Carl Anthony‘s Book, The Earth, the City, and the Hidden Narrative of Race, Berkeley, CA (2007-2016; book published by New Village Press, 2017)

 Collaborated with environmental justice pioneer Carl Anthony over a 10-year period as an interviewer and developmental editor for his memoir, The Earth, the City, and the Hidden Narrative of Race.
 The book places his personal story within the intersections of race, the environment, Africa, cosmology, cities, and environmental justice.

 Program Director, The Chaplaincy Institute – An Interfaith Seminary and Community, Berkeley, CA (2006 – 2010)

-Performed a multi-faceted leadership role—program coordination, ministerial formation, faculty liaison, admissions, alumni relations, communications, and web content development—at an interfaith seminary that prepares clergy to serve people of any faith tradition or none.
+Held a multi-faceted leadership role—including program coordination, ministerial formation, faculty liaison, admissions, alumni relations, and web content development—at an interfaith seminary that prepares clergy to serve people of any faith tradition or none.
 Curriculum development for a course of study that incorporates mystical and practical teachings of Buddhism, Judaism, Earth-Based Spirituality, Christianity, Islam, and Hinduism, as well as pastoral skills for end-of-life spiritual support.